See all Profiles

 Biography

-J. Jarpa Dawuni is an Associate Professor of Political Science at Howard University, Washington D.C.
+J. Jarpa Dawuni is a Full Professor of Political Science at Howard University, Washington D.C.
 She is a qualified Barrister-at-Law before the Ghana Superior Courts.
 She holds a Doctorate in Political Science from Georgia State University.
-Her primary areas of research include judicial politics, women in the legal professions, gender and the law, international human rights, women’s civil society organizing, and democratization.
-Her recent books include: Intersectionality and Women’s Access to Justice in Africa (Lexington, 2022), Gender, Judging and the Courts in Africa: Selected Cases (Routledge, 2021), International Courts and the African Woman Judge: Unveiled Narratives (Routledge, 2018) co-edited with Judge Akua Kuenyehia and Gender and the Judiciary in Africa: From Obscurity to Parity?
+Her primary areas of research and advocacy include law and development, judicial politics, women in the legal professions, gender and the law, international human rights, democratization and women’s civil society organizing.
+Her books include: The Oxford Research Handbook on Women in International Law.
+Oxford: Oxford University Press 2025 (co-edited with N. Grossman, J. Ramji-Nogales and H. Fabri Ruiz); African Women Judges, Storytelling as Judicial Freedom (Palgrave Macmillan 2025); Intersectionality and Women’s Access to Justice in Africa (Rowman and Littlefield, 2022), Gender, Judging and the Courts in Africa: Selected Cases (Routledge, 2021), International Courts and the African Woman Judge: Unveiled Narratives (Routledge, 2018) co-edited with Judge Akua Kuenyehia and Gender and the Judiciary in Africa: From Obscurity to Parity?
 (Routledge, 2016), co-edited with Gretchen Bauer.
-As a comparative scholar who uses qualitative methodologies, she has conducted fieldwork and primary data collection in over 10 African countries, the United Kingdom and Brazil.

 Education & Expertise